-Getting around Greater Miami can be difficult due to the size of the city.
-Nevertheless, Miami-Dade Transit (MDT) (tel: +1 305 891 3131; www.miamidade.gov/transit) provides a variety of useful public transport options, including Metrorail, Metrobus and Metromover.
+Due to the size of the city, getting around Greater Miami can be difficult.
+Nevertheless, Miami-Dade Transit (MDT) (tel: +1 305 468 5900; www.miamidade.gov) provides a variety of useful public transport options, including Metrorail, Metrobus and Metromover.

 The Metrorail is a 40km (25-mile) elevated rapid transit system.
 It runs from Kendall northwards through South Miami, Coral Gables, downtown Miami and then northwest to the Hialeah district.
-Trains run approximately every 10-20 minutes and more frequently at peak hours.
+Trains run approximately every 10-20 minutes on weekdays and less frequently during the weekend.
 The trains connect to the Metrobus and Tri-Rail.

-Metrobus operates a comprehensive bus service with more than 95 routes, some running 24 hours.
+Metrobus operates a comprehensive bus service with more than 95 routes, with some running every 24 hours.
 Blue and green bus-stop signs list the routes and destinations.

-To pay your Metrorail or Metrobus fare, you need an EASY Card reloadable smartcard or EASY Ticket.
-These are sold at all Metrorail stations and various sales outlets across the city.
+To pay your Metrorail or Metrobus fare, you need a reloadable EASY Card or an EASY Ticket.
+These are sold at all Metrorail stations and various sales outlets across the city or can be purchased on the EASY Pay Miami app.
 One-day and seven-day passes are available.
-Cash isn't accepted on Metrorail, although buses still accept coin fares.

 The South Beach Local makes getting around South Beach a breeze.
 The bus runs every 10-15 minutes and is very cheap.

-Taxis are plentiful but it is not the norm to hail one in the street.
+Although taxis are plentiful, it is not the norm to hail one in the street.
 They are easily available from taxi stands outside most hotels and shopping malls, although it is more common to telephone for one.

-Greater Miami comprises 30 municipalities but Miami is divided into quadrants.
+Greater Miami comprises 107 municipalities, but the city of Miami itself is divided into quadrants.
 Flagler Street runs east-west, thus dividing the city into north and south sections, while Miami Avenue runs north-south, splitting the city into east and west sections.
 Most Miami addresses refer to these quadrants.

-Greater Miami traffic can be terrible; cars can come to an absolute standstill along Ocean Drive and Collins Avenue in South Beach during weekday rush hour and weekend nights.
+Greater Miami traffic can be terrible; cars can come to an absolute standstill along Ocean Drive and Collins Avenue in South Beach during weekday rush hour and nights over the weekend.

-There is plenty of metered parking available in Miami but not elsewhere.
-You should check displayed information for rates and hours of operation.
+There is plenty of metered parking available in Miami, but you should check displayed information for rates and hours of operation.
 Most meters accept Visa and Mastercard as well as cash.
 On weekends, parking garages fill up with shoppers during the day and clubbers during the night.
 Further information on locations of car parks, hours and rates is available from the Miami Parking Authority (tel: +1 305 373 6789; www.miamiparking.com).

-CWD (also known as LDW), which makes the hire company, rather than the driver, responsible for damage to the car, and SLI (supplementary liability insurance), also sometimes called top-up liability insurance or EP (extended protection), increases third-party liability coverage.
+A Collision Damage Waiver (CWD), also known as Loss Damage Waiver (LDW), limits much much the car hire company can charge for repairs.
+Supplementary Liability Insurance (SLI), sometimes called top-up liability insurance or Extended Protection (EP), increases third-party liability coverage.
 All-inclusive rates may also include a tank of petrol and additional drivers.
 There is usually an extra charge for child seats.